sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ✅ Service returns http://localhost:8085/api/auth/companies/url all active company names

 ✅ Pass company urls in Login component from home component and load company select box from the props

+Make configurations to change labels

+In DST On auto calculate On remove date input fields and show DST rules message

+If no funds then remove funds slide

+If no expenses then remove expenses slide

 Create data version mongo document